BAckground

 Time Line

-2023 Some bamboo was planted along a side stream where farmers were positive to the initiative.
+2023 Some bamboo was planted along a side stream where a few farmers were positive to the initiative.
 Phase 2 is put on hold meantime.

-2022 The bamboo along the main river is getting established.
+2022 The bamboo along the main river is becoming established.
 Almost all bamboo planted on side streams near Fred's land was removed by local farmers who said the bamboo threatened their crops.

-2021 No assistance received from FAO.
-"EcoPlanet Bamboo", a commercial company working in Rwanda, provided plants and expertise to support us to establish bamboo along the riverbanks on Fred's land.
+2021 No financial or professional assistance received from FAO.
+"EcoPlanet Bamboo", a commercial company working in Rwanda, provided plants and expertise to establish bamboo along the riverbanks on Fred's land.
 In collaboration with local authorities and leaders, 500 trees were planted in March.
-10 local farmers were employed to plant these.
-Follow-up with weeding and replanting throughout the year.
+10 local farmers were employed to plant, and follow-up with weeding and replanting throughout the year.

 2020 Established contact with FAO (Food and agriculture organization of the United Nations) Rwanda.